rosietie/alx-pre_course/0x01-git/README.md

-This is an alx pre course project tecahing us how to ue git.
+This is an alx pre course project tecahing us how to ue git